alx-sch/42_born2beroot/README.md

 ## Password Policy

 - I recommended to adhere to the password policy during the OS installation when setting up passwords for both the root and main user.
-Additionally, consider following the same policy for accessing the encrypted partition, even if it's not explicitly specified in the subject, it is still good practice.
+Additionally, consider following the same policy for accessing the encrypted partition; even if it's not explicitly specified in the subject, it is still good practice.
 By establishing strong passwords from the beginning, you can avoid the need to change them later and mitigate the risk of forgetting about it, as there is no prompt for rule changes.
 - ⚠️ Some guides only change settings in `/etc/pam.d/common-password`.
 However, this doesn't affect password requirements for existing users (root, main), even when changing the password.
 Ensure that you (also) edit `/etc/security/pwquality.conf` for these changes to take effect.
 - ⚠️ After editing the password aging settings in `/etc/login.defs`, make sure to manually apply corresponding policies to existing users using commands like `chage -m 2 -M 30 -W 7 root` or `chage -m 2 -M 30 -W 7 username`.
 Check password aging settings via `sudo chage -l username`.